Mahindra & Mahindra: Acquisitions

 In December 2015, Mahindra and its affiliate Tech Mahindra, through a special purpose vehicle (SPV), agreed to buy a 76.06% stake in Italian car designer Pininfarina, for €168 million.

 In March 2016, Mahindra acquired 35% of Finland-based Sampo Rosenlew, entering the combine harvester business, subsequently increasing its stake in the company to 49.04% in December 2019.

 In January 2017, Mahindra and Mahindra Ltd acquired a 75.1 equity stake in Hisarlar Makina Sanayi ve Ticaret Anonym Şirketi (Hisarlar), a farm equipment company, marking its entry into Turkey and in September 2017 acquired another Turkish tractor and foundry business Erkunt Traktor Sanayii AS for ₹800 crore.

 In January 2018, Mahindra announced its foray into the sprayers business through the acquisition of a 26% equity stake in M.I.T.R.A.
-Agro Equipments Pvt Ltd, a Maharashtra-based AgTech company (MITRA).
+Agro Equipments Pvt.
+Ltd, a Maharashtra-based AgTech company (MITRA).
 In March 2020, Mahindra further increased its stake in the company to 39%.

 In February 2018, Mahindra acquired a minority stake of 22.9% percent in Carnot Technologies.
 Carnot Technologies owns and operates smart car firm CarSense.

 In May 2018, Mahindra signed a share subscription agreement to acquire up to 10% share capital of Canada's IT firm Resson Aerospace Corporation.
 Resson has developed a system that captures and interprets images to give farmers information about the state of their fields and crops.

 In June 2019, Mahindra purchased an 11.25% stake in Switzerland-based agro technology firm Gamaya.
 The acquisition enabled Mahindra to further develop and deploy next-generation farming capabilities such as precision agriculture and digital farming technologies.

-In December 2023, Mahindra & Mahindra acquired a 60.01% stake in Emergent Solren Private Limited, a solar power generator subsidiary of Mahindra Holdings Limited, for ₹288.05 crore.
+In December 2023, Mahindra & Mahindra acquired a 60.01% stake in Emergent Solren Private Limited, now a solar power generator subsidiary of Mahindra Holdings Limited, for ₹288.05 crore.

 Licensed production and joint ventures

 In November 2017, Mahindra signed a memorandum of understanding (MOU) agreement with Belgium-based Dewulf, a supplier of a full line of potato and root crop machinery.
 Under the agreement, Mahindra will manufacture and market potato planting equipment in India, for which the co-branded planter is developed.

-In April 2010, Mahindra and N_A_R_M_I_Z ended its joint venture which operated from 2005 onwards, with Mahindra buying out Renault's stake.
+In April 2010, Mahindra and Renault ended its joint venture which operated from 2005 onwards, with Mahindra buying out Renault's stake.
 Renault continues to license and supply key components such as engines and transmissions to Mahindra & Mahindra.

 Mahindra & Mahindra (M&M) and Ford Motor Company (Ford) first formed a joint venture to manufacture Ford cars in India, Mahindra Ford India.
 The JV manufactured its cars including the Ford Escort, at Nashik factory of Mahindra.
 In 2003, Ford increased its stake in the company to 72% and renamed it Ford India.

 In October 2019, Mahindra entered into a joint venture with Ford by establishing Ford India in which Mahindra & Mahindra acquired a controlling 51% stake.

 In January 2021, Mahindra ended its collaboration with Ford owing to global economic and business conditions caused by the pandemic.